peter-evans/kdef/docs/docs/def/topic.md

     When adding replicas, ties will be broken with round-robin broker ID.
     When removing replicas, ties will be broken with the highest replica index.

+- **balance** (string)

+    The scope of the managed assignments strategy when a topic is applied.

+    Balance scopes:

+    - `new` (default) - Only new assignments are balanced by the managed strategy.
+New assignments refers to additional replicas added when partitions are increased, or the replication factor is increased.
+    - `all` - All assignments are in scope of the managed strategy, and changes may be made to rebalance replicas across available brokers.
+Setting this scope is equivalent to performing a partition rebalance on apply.

 ## Examples

 ```yml